Unbesteveable/utxo-live/README.md

 ## Project Overview

 A new feature in Bitcoin Core 0.20 allows users to dump the state of the blockchain using the command `dumptxoutset`.
 The database cointaining the chain state is called the UTXO set (Unspent Transaction Outputs).
 The python script <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> takes the ouput of `dumptxoutset` and generates a heatmap of the blockchain via the UTXO set.
-Thus all of the bitcoin in the blockchain is visualized in a single image.
+Thus all of the bitcoin in the blockchain is visualized in a single image from your own node.

 <br>